ionic-team/ionic-portals-react-native/README.md

 #### iOS Specific Configuration
 Both Capacitor and ReactNative have classes named `AppDelegate`.
-To prevent a clash that can prevent your React Native application from launching, you will need to rename `AppDelegate` to something else.
+To prevent a clash that can prevent your React Native application from launching, you will need to rename `AppDelegate` to something else:
 ```objective-c
 // AppDelegate.h
 @interface RNAppDelegate : UIResponder <UIApplicationDelegate, RCTBridgeDelegate>